adammcclenaghan/shorter-url/README.md

 # shorter-url

-A basic URL shortener written in Java with Spring & MognoDB , with a simple React frontend, packaged with Docker.
+A basic URL shortener written in Java with Spring & MongoDB , with a simple React frontend, packaged with Docker.

 ## Getting started